-Eligible entities are domestic public or private non-profit entities, including faith-based and community-based organizations, tribes, and tribal organizations.
+Eligible entities are domestic public, nonprofit, or private organizations, including faith-based and community-based organizations, tribes and tribal organizations.
 Specifically, these organizations may include, but are not limited to:

-- 1) rural hospitals; - 2) rural community-based ambulatory patient care centers, including rural health clinics; - 3) health centers operated by a tribe or tribal organization, or an urban Indian organization; - 4) graduate medical education consortiums, including schools of allopathic medicine or osteopathic medicine; and - 5) faith-based and community-based organizations.
+- 1) rural hospitals; - 2) rural community-based ambulatory patient care centers, including Rural Health Clinics; - 3) health centers operated by a tribe or tribal organization, or an urban Indian organization; - graduate medical education consortiums, including institutions of higher education, such as, schools of allopathic medicine or osteopathic medicine or Historically Black Colleges and Universities (HBCUs); and - 5) faith-based and community-based organizations.